keerthudev180720/gh-actions-for-ci-cd-4039293/ch2_continuous_delivery_workflows/02_03_build_publish_a_container_image/README.md

 If you wanted to use a workflow from another repo, we’d need to add the repo name, the path to the file, AND a github reference.

-- TODO: add refernce to a workflow in another repo
+- TODO: add reference to a workflow in another repo

 <!-- FooterStart -->
 ---